-In an attempt to lure gamblers to the casinos to squander all their cash, Las Vegas accommodation and restaurants are surprisingly affordable - a real benefit for families on holiday.
-The pursuit of pleasure by both parents and children alike is possible year-round; the summers in Las Vegas are extremely hot, but everything is air-conditioned.
+In an attempt to lure gamblers to the casinos to squander all their cash, Las Vegas accommodation and restaurants are surprisingly affordable.
+The pursuit of pleasure by both parents and children alike is possible all year round; the summers in Las Vegas are extremely hot, but everything is air-conditioned.

 Located in the middle of the Mojave Desert, Las Vegas is hot and dry during summer with mild winters, and plenty of sunshine all year round.
 In the height of summer, during July and August, the mercury often soars above 100ºF (38ºC).
 Winters (December to February) are cooler and bring winds and cold nights, with daytime highs of around 60ºF (16ºC) and chilly nights averaging 40ºF (4ºC).
 What little rain there is usually falls in winter, between January and March.
 In summer there are sometimes late afternoon thunderstorms that move in from Mexico.

 There was a time when Las Vegas' restaurants were known more for quantity than cuisine.
 This was due to the legendary casino buffets which offered mountains of food for modest prices on the well-calculated assumption that diners would hit the tables or slots machines to work off their meal, and would stay longer in the casinos if lavishly well fed.